Leanna-Lee/MyNotes/Virtualization/GettingStartedGuide.md

 - The guest addresses the host's CPU via a channel created by the hypervisor.
 - Because the guest communicates directly with the CPUs, this is the fastest virtualization method.
 #### Paravirtualization
-The guest communicates with the hypervisor.
-The hypervisor passes the unmodified calls from the guest to the CPU and other interfaces, both real and virtual.
-Because the calls are routed through the hypervisor, this method is slower than full virtualization.
 - Uses a modified guest operation system.
 - The guest communicates with the hypervisor.
 The hypervisor passes the unmodified calls from the guest to the CPU and other interfaces, both real and virtual.
 - Because the calls are routed through the hypervisor, this method is slower than full virtualization.
 #### Software virtualization (or emulation)
+- Uses binary translation and other emulation techniques to run unmodified operating systems.
+- The hypervisor translates the guest calls to a format that can be used by the host system.
+- Because all calls are translated, this method is slower than paravirtualization.
 #### Containerization
 ## Virtualization Solutions